 The Croatian news outlet Dalmacija Danas states that one of the last finds made during the dig at the Radošević Palace was the second-century-era wall, which was hidden in the very deepest layers of the site.

 The findings made in June 2021 represent the second of such discoveries in Croatia.
 Archaeologists unearthed a Roman necropolis containing at least eighteen graves in the Croatian harbor town of Trogir in 2016.

 In 2020, another team discovered two well-preserved, 2,000-year-old shipwrecks containing amphorae and pottery off the coast of Hvar, placing those sites firmly within the time of Greek settlement there.

 Pithos burials found all across Ancient Greek world

 Pithos burials have even been discovered as far away from Croatia as the ancient city of Antandros on the skirts of the Kaz Mountains in western Turkey.

 Along with their primary use as giant containers for wine and oil, they are known to have been used as graves in that particular region since the sixth century BC.
 Locals in the region today call them “cubic tombs.”

-Professor Gurcan Polat, an archaeologist at Ege University who was the head of the Antandros excavations, told Hurriyet that the Antandros necropolis served from the eighth century BC to the first century AD.
-The pithos tombs were among the burial types discovered in the area, he said.
+Professor Gurcan Polat, an archaeologist at Ege University who was the head of the Antandros excavations, told Hurriyet that the Antandros necropolis functioned from the eighth century BC to the first century AD.
+The pithos tombs were amongst the burial types discovered in the area, he said.

 “We have found two pithos burials used by the Greeks.
 Pithos burials are big potteries used to preserve the dead before inhumation and cremation.
 But none of them were made to be used as graves.
 They are normally used for storage.
 But they were used as graves from time to time,” he said.